What are stocks, shares and equities?

 Risks of buying shares outright

-The main risk involved in buying shares is that the company gets into difficulty and goes bankrupt, or that the share price falls to zero.
+The main risk involved in buying shares is if the company you choose to invest in gets into difficulty and goes bankrupt, or if its share price falls to zero.
 If this happened, you would lose your initial outlay – however with share trading, this is always the most you stand to lose.
-For example, if you’d invested $1000, the most you could ever lose if the share price fell to $0 is $1000.
+For example, if you invested $1000, the most you could lose if the share price fell to $0 is $1000.

-For traders, the risk of a short-term decline in share prices can be offset by the popular strategy known as hedging.
-Alternatively, traders could diversify their holdings by buying or speculating on the price of exchange traded funds (ETFs) – these are baskets of shares that track the underlying market price movements.
+For investors, the risk of a short-term decline in share prices can be offset by hedging their investments with short positions using leveraged derivatives.
+Investors can also diversify their holdings by investing in or speculating on the price of exchange traded funds (ETFs) – these are baskets of stocks that track the performance of more than one company at once.

 Risks of trading shares on leverage